rtivadar/aath0.github.io/_posts/2018-04-17-atp-tennis-analysis-2006-2015-constructing-useful-data-frames.md

 ## 3. Calculating Player Stats Overall

-In the final main section of this post, I'll be detailing how I constructed the Creating `atp_stats_overall_by_player` data frame.
+In the final section of this post, I'll be detailing how I constructed the `atp_stats_overall_by_player` data frame.
 This data frame is extremely similar to the `atp_stats_by_player_by_year` data frame created in the previous section, except that this new data frame will contain ovearll player statistics.
 In other words, each row will contain a player's averaged match stats for all years that player was in the original data frame.

 My methods used to create the below data frame are almost identical to the methods used above.
 In short, I created a data frame for all the match winners, followed by all the match losers, and then joined these data frames together.
-After creating this intermediary data frame and performing a little data cleaning, I used `mutate` to determine total counts of match statistics for each player, such as `total_matches_won`.
+After creating this intermediary data frame and performing a little data cleaning, I used `mutate` to determine total counts of match statistics for each player, such as `total_matches_won` and `total_minutes`.

 Finally, from these total counts, I used `mutute` once more to construct overall match percentages for each individual player.
-The statistics calculated are identical to those calculated in the second section.
+The statistics calculated are identical to those calculated in the second section above.

 The main difference in constructing `atp_stats_overall_by_player` from `atp_stats_by_player_by_year` was grouping only by the player ID variable, and not both the player ID variable and `year`.